urschrei/convertbng/README.rst

 Relationship between ETRS89 and WGS84
 =====================================

-From
-*`Transformations and OSGM02™, User guide <https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/navigation-technology/os-net/formats-for-developers.html>`_*,
-p7.
-Emphasis mine. >[…] In Europe, ETRS89 is a precise version of the better known WGS84 reference system optimised for use in Europe;
-**however, for most purposes it can be considered equivalent to WGS84**.
+   […] In Europe, ETRS89 is a precise version of the better known WGS84 reference system optimised for use in Europe; **however, for most purposes it can be considered equivalent to WGS84**.
 Specifically, the motion of the European continental plate is not apparent in ETRS89, which allows a fixed relationship to be established between this system and Ordnance Survey mapping coordinate systems.
 Additional precise versions of WGS84 are currently in use, notably ITRS; these are not equivalent to ETRS89.
    The difference between ITRS and ETRS89 is in the order of 0.25 m (in 1999), and growing by 0.025 m per year in UK and Ireland.
 This effect is only relevant in international scientific applications.
    **For all navigation, mapping, GIS, and engineering applications within the tectonically stable parts of Europe (including UK and Ireland), the term ETRS89 should be taken as synonymous with WGS84**.

+   -- `Transformations and OSGM02™, User guide <https://www.ordnancesurvey.co.uk/business-and-government/help-and support/navigation-technology/os-net/formats-for-developers.html>`_, p7.
+Emphasis mine.

 In essence, this means that anywhere you see ETRS89 in this README, you can substitute WGS84.